-On the B2B side, you need to target affiliates who can attract business buyers and who are familiar with the longer sales cycles.
+On the B2B side, you need to recruit affiliates who can attract business buyers and who are familiar with the longer sales cycles.
 These people are experienced professionals.
 For you to get their attention, you must personalize your message and do your research properly.

 If you want to read more about B2B affiliate marketing, you may check our earlier post about the different strategies to do affiliate marketing for B2B.